kerry-he/qics/docs/source/guide/gettingstarted.rst

            Y_{11} & Y_{12} & Y_{21} & Y_{22}
          \end{bmatrix}^\top.

-See :ref:`here<Mat to vec>` for additional details about how QICS vectorizes matrices.
+See :doc:`here<matrices>` for additional details about how QICS vectorizes matrices.
 We can now represent our linear objective function as :math:`c^\top x`, where